The Cave Girl (film): Production

 Cave Girl was made by Jesse D. Hampton Productions and completed in February 1921.
 Exteriors were filmed in Yosemite Valley in the winter of 1920–21.
 Inspiration Pictures acquired the film from Hampton Productions in May, 1921, and released it in December.

 Release

-Charles Duell, the head of Inspiration Pictures, arranged to screen the picture for the first time at governor's mansion in New York, June 1921.
+Charles Duell, the head of Inspiration Pictures, arranged to screen the picture for the first time at the governor's mansion in New York, June 1921.
 The governor had recently spearheaded legislation that resulted in the formation of New York's Motion Picture Commission, a committee tasked with the censorship of films.

-In February 1922 Film Daily gave it a positive review due primarily to the photography and the exteriors: "For winter scenery and fine out-of-doors atmosphere The Cave Girl belongs way up in the front rank and even if the story isn't a whopper, the feature as a whole will be likely to satisfy because of its splendid pictorial appeal."
+In February 1922, Film Daily gave it a positive review due primarily to the photography and the exteriors: "For winter scenery and fine out-of-doors atmosphere The Cave Girl belongs way up in the front rank and even if the story isn't a whopper, the feature as a whole will be likely to satisfy because of its splendid pictorial appeal."